-The Company incurred a loss of €20.612 during the period from 7 June 2019 to 31 December 2019 and, as of that date the Company's current liabilities exceeded its current assets by €19.612.
+The Company incurred a loss of €7.836 for the period ended 31 December 2020, and, as of that date the Company's current liabilities exceeded its current assets by €6.836.

 The major part of the Company's working capital requirements is provided by a bank overdraft from its Parent company which is repayable on demand.
-It is anticipated this bank overdraft will be repaid from the sale of inventory properties, the net realisable value of which is in excess of the borrowing.
+As the Company was incorporated by the current shareholder in order to undertake the activity of selling properties that were held as collaterals for non-performing exposures of the Bank, it is anticipated this bank overdraft will be repaid from the sale of inventory properties.

-Directors of the Parent company have indicated that they will not demand repayment; however no formal agreement is in place.
+Directors of the Parent company have indicated that they will not demand repayment and in case that the sales proceeds of the properties held by the Company will be lower than the bank overdraft amount, relevant support will be provided; however no formal agreement is in place.